aliyun-sls/sls-doc/src/en/dataprocessdemo/pull_data_from_hologres.md

-## 从 Hologres 数据库获取数据进行富化
+## Pull data from a Hologres database for data enrichment

-本文介绍如何通过资源函数从 Hologres 数据库获取数据进行数据富化。
+This topic describes how to use resource functions to pull data from a Hologres database for data enrichment.

-# 使用 e_search_table_map 函数进行数据富化
+# Use the e_search_table_map function to enrich log data

-- 原始数据
+- Raw data

-  - Hologres 数据库表中的数据样例如下表所示。
+  - Hologres Sample data records in a table of a database

   | product_id | product_name | product_price | product_sales_number | sex  |
   | ---------- | ------------ | ------------- | -------------------- | ---- |